russilui/wifiespat-mqtt-dht/README.md

   a topic once a second.
 It makes use of UnoWiFiDevEdSerial1 and WiFiEspAT with persistent WiFi settings to send DHT sensor readings to the MQTT broker using Arduino MQTT library.

+  It was tested successfully on a local Home Assistant implementation.

   The circuit:
   - Uno WiFi Dev Ed board